Boot or Logon Autostart Execution: Time Providers

 Time providers are implemented as dynamic-link libraries (DLLs) that are registered in the subkeys of HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\W32Time\TimeProviders\.[2]
 The time provider manager, directed by the service control manager, loads and starts time providers listed and enabled under this key at system startup and/or whenever parameters are changed.[2]

-Adversaries may abuse this architecture to establish persistence, specifically by registering and enabling a malicious DLL as a time provider.
+Adversaries may abuse this architecture to establish persistence, specifically by creating a new arbitrarily named subkey pointing to a malicious DLL in the DllName value.
 Administrator privileges are required for time provider registration, though execution will run in context of the Local Service account.[3]

 ID: T1547.003